file-icons/atom/README.md

 ## No Colours

-You can remove the colours from this package if you want icons only
+*Colourless icons is now a setting in the atom preferences*

-Just add this line below to your user stylesheet
+You can now remove this from your user stylesheet
 ```css
 @import "packages/file-icons/features/no-colours";
 ```